gaurav1780/comp1010practicalClassMaterial/week 07 - recursion 2/practicalRecursion2.md

 - Standard [rules](https://ilearn.mq.edu.au/mod/page/view.php?id=6701867) apply.
 - You should implement all solutions purely recursively (absolutely no iteration or simply delegating to built-in methods like `Math.pow` - you get a zero if that happens).
 - no loops + function must meaningfully call itself or its helper(s) must call themselves - directly or indirectly - to achieve the solution.
-If your function has loops or does not call itself - directly or indirectly, your submission will be disqualified.
+If any of your function has loops or does not call itself - directly or indirectly, your submission will be disqualified and you will fail this hurdle.
 - Time limit: 5 seconds.
 - Marks will be capped at 100.
 - Helper functions are allowed.